Universal health care by country: Tunisia

 Tunisia operates a public healthcare system under the National Health Insurance Fund (Caisse Nationale d'Assurance Maladie).
 All Tunisian citizens and residents can receive treatment in state-run hospitals and clinics for a very low co-pay, while people with the lowest income are able to apply for an exemption from co-pays.

 Asia

-Countries and regions that provide public healthcare in Asia include Bangladesh, Bhutan, Bahrain, Brunei, China, Hong Kong, India, Indonesia, Iran, Israel (see below), Jordan, Kazakhstan, Macau (see below), Malaysia, Mongolia, Oman, Pakistan (KPK), Philippines, Singapore, Qatar, DPRK(North Korea) Sri Lanka, Syria, Taiwan (R.O.C.) (see below), Japan, South Korea, and Saudi Arabia.
+Azerbaijan

+Medical insurance is mandatory in Azerbaijan.
+All Azerbaijan citizens are covered under the country's newly introduced universal healthcare policy and are entitled to free medical care.
+Under the national health insurance system, coverage includes primary, inpatient and outpatient services, emergency care, vaccinations and lab services, among other benefits.

 Bhutan

 The Royal Government of Bhutan maintains a policy of free and universal access to primary health care.
 As hospital facilities in the country are limited, patients with diseases that cannot be treated in Bhutan, such as cancer, are normally referred to hospitals in India for treatment.
 Such referral treatment is also carried out at the cost of the Royal Government.